pocketrice/SpamFactory/README.md

   <br>
 <em>The original highly-processed luncheon meat you know and love, packaged in a cleaner, nicer, and expanded can.</em>
 <br><br>
 Simple clicker-style web game based on only one premise: making as much SPAM as you can.
 Features investment system, stats tracking, and clock.
-A neat "first website", if you can call it that.
-This repo will host both Spam Factory Classic (the original experience) and Spam Factory Recanned (reimagining based on our two-year-old plans collecting dust in the corner).
+This repo will host both Spam Factory Classic (the original experience) and Spam Factory Recanned (reimagining based on our two-year-old plans collecting dust in the corner). <br><br>Classic is understandably far less polished, but decent for a "first website", I s'pose?

   <br><br>